 Lawsuit Challenges Trump Administration’s Order to Open Public Lands to Coal Leasing

-The pause in leasing was ordered last year under the Obama administration to allow time to reform the federal program to protect the climate and American taxpayers.
-In just the first stage of that review, completed this January, the Interior Department found that coal mining fouls the air, pollutes streams and destroys wildlife habitat on public land.
-More than one-tenth of all U.S. greenhouse gas emissions, the pollution driving climate change, come from federal coal.
+The Trump administration’s actions are in stark contrast with the Obama administration, which had ordered the moratorium on new coal-leasing to allow time to reform the federal program to protect the climate and American taxpayers.
+In just the first stage of that review, completed this January, the Interior Department found that coal mining fouls the air, pollutes streams, and destroys wildlife habitat on public land.
+Past estimates found that than one-tenth of all U.S. greenhouse gas emissions, the pollution driving climate change, come from federal coal.

-Coal mined from public lands contributes more than 40 percent of the United States’ coal and approximately 10 percent of its greenhouse gas pollution.
-Coal mining and combustion also impose heavy air-quality and public-health costs through emissions of nitrogen oxides, sulfur dioxide, particulate matter and mercury.
+In addition to climate and economic impacts, the mining and burning of coal from public lands imposes heavy air-quality and public-health costs through emissions of nitrogen oxides, sulfur dioxide, particulate matter, and mercury.
 Scientists have called on the United States to stop new coal leasing to help prevent the most catastrophic impacts of climate change.

 Earthjustice is the premier nonprofit environmental law organization.
 We wield the power of law and the strength of partnership to protect people's health, to preserve magnificent places and wildlife, to advance clean energy, and to combat climate change.
 We are here because the earth needs a good lawyer.